wangdeze18/DACL/data for Analysis Section/README.md

 # Data

-For effects of augmentation type in Section 5.2, the data can be downloaded [here](). "train_no_decl.jsonl", "train_no_api.jsonl" and "train_no_control.jsonl" represent datasets that do not contain transformations of declaration, API and control structure, respectively.
+For effects of augmentation type in Section 5.2, the data can be downloaded [here](https://zenodo.org/record/5713901). "train_no_decl.jsonl", "train_no_api.jsonl" and "train_no_control.jsonl" represent equal-sized datasets that do not contain transformations of declaration, API and control structure, respectively.